susanaviruglio/DiscoverGranada/README.md

 #### Footer

 Finally I have created the footer where some link in social media and a copyright sign.

+### What To Do

+#### Header & Footer
+I have decided to keep the same design for the header and the footer.
+So the main focus for the user is the content of the page.

+#### Section 1

+In my first section I have created a heading and a paragraph with an introduction to attract the reader and inform what they would find in the current page.

+I have created to navigation links to make the user experience easier; I have divided into two parts: things to do and what to eat.

+#### Section 2

+In my following section I have divided into two groups as I said previously and I have link the headings with two ids.
+I organised the images and paragraph into an order list and every part has an image, so the user will find easy to read and to find information.

+Also, I have added some information links in some of the sections to make the experience better through out their online journey.
+I emphasized the information links with a *Font Awesome* icon so it is much easier to see for the user.

+### What To Do

+As my project should have at least three pages, I decided to add this final page with a simple user feedback or any simple enquire.

+#### Section 1

+It is a simple *Contact Us* heading and a paragraph with a simple sentence encouraging the user to ask a question or do a website feedback underneath.

+#### Section 2

+In this section I use HTML form structure with a textarea for the user to write a comment regarding the website, an email address to send the answer and a name, making sure that all the spaces are required and mark with a * so the users are already informed.

+Next to this area I have placed a picture to make it visually more beautiful and attractive for the user experience.

+#### Section 3

+As this is my last section I wanted to create a FAQ section with the typical questions that a user could ask so they do not have to wait for an answer.
+I used summary to keep the text hidden for each question so the text does not occupied the entire site.

+To inform the user about all the bus prices I created a table so it is clasified and easy to see.
+Underneath I added a picture of the map so the user can click on it and it will send them straight away to a new tab with an extended map.

+Finally, I used iframe to link a google map with the location about the city center of Granada.
+Google search engine provides user with a link to use in Google Maps page, so I got the code from them.

 ## CODE ISSUES